-11. Transport Arrangements
+7. Transport Arrangements

-11.1.
-All school vehicles used for school trips should be booked online and signed out by the Trip Leader.
+7.1 All school vehicles used for out of school trips should be booked online and signed out by the Trip Leader.
 Further details on transport arrangements can be found in the school's Transport Policy.

-12. Insurance Arrangements
+8. Insurance Arrangements

-- 12.1.
-The School's group travel insurance policy provides group cover for all members of the School involved in school trips and the cost of insurance must be added into the trip budget sheet, for which there is a template to assist staff with establishing the correct cost. - 12.2.
-For any specific activities (including all adventurous/hazardous activities) staff should check with the Finance Office, so as to ensure coverage applies (this should be done before the final paperwork is submitted).
+8.1 The School's insurance policy provides group cover for all members of the school involved in school trips and costs must be added in.
+For any specific activities staff should check with the Finance Office, so as to ensure coverage applies (before the trip departs).

-13. Emergency Arrangements
+9. Emergency Arrangements

-- 13.1.
-These should be established before the trip departs and disseminated to all adults accompanying the trip. - 13.2.
-For a residential trip, two members of the Senior Leadership Group (normally one member of the Executive and one Head of Year or Head of Department) should be identified as emergency contacts for the trip. - 13.3.
-Factors to consider when drawing up emergency procedures include the need: - to ensure that all students in the party are safe. - to establish the names of any casualties and to get immediate medical assistance. - to notify the police (or the British Embassy/Consulate if appropriate) where necessary. - to notify the school contact of the time, nature and location of the incident and the names and injuries of any casualties. - to keep written records including accident report forms of all emergencies this must all be included in the trip evaluation. - 13.4.
-Staff should never become involved in discussions about liability or insurance in the event of an accident but should refer such issues to the DFO.
+- 9.1 These should be established before the trip departs and disseminated to all adults accompanying the trip.
+For a residential trip, two members of the Senior Leadership Group (normally one member of the Executive and one Head of Year or Head of Department) should be identified as emergency contacts for the trip.
+Factors to consider when drawing up emergency procedures include the need: - to ensure that all students in the party are safe. - to establish the names of any casualties and to get immediate medical assistance. - to notify the police (or the British Embassy/Consulate if appropriate) where necessary. - to notify the school contact of the time, nature and location of the incident and the names and injuries of any casualties. - to keep written records including accident report forms of all emergencies this must all be included in the trip evaluation. - 9.2 Staff should never become involved in discussions about liability or insurance in the event of an accident but should refer such issues to the DFO. - 9.3 Staff should also refer any press enquiries to their SLG contact (having first notified the contact of the basic nature of the incident) who will pass this information on to the Critical Incident Management Team (Head, Deputy Heads, DFO, Assistant Heads).
+The names of casualties should not be given to the media. - 9.4 The Trip Leader should ensure that they can access medical and emergency contact information at all times.
+This information is accessible via ISAMS.
+In addition, the Trip